 - Call Finch Air Conditioning & Heating.
-The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can become an expensive repair.
-When your air conditioner freezes over it can lead to a compressor replacement.
-Replacing your compressor could cost as much as a downpayment on a new system.
-Unfortunately, many homeowners are forced to pick between installing a new system or repairing the old one.
+This can turn into an expensive repair.
+When your air conditioner freezes over it can lead to damage to the compressor.
+Replacing your compressor could cost as much as a downpayment on a high efficiency model.
+Unfortunately, many homeowners are forced to pick between installing a new system or repairing the old model.
 If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive repair.
 Your technician will quickly analyze the problem and how to avoid the issue from repeating in the future.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.